Cyberknife wins $1 million Haskell at Monmouth Park - WHIZ News

+“I wanted to win for years and I’ve been an owner for 20 years, and finally we’ve got to win,” Gold said after winning a Grade 1 race for the second time this year.
+He had never won one before.
+“So it’s terrific.
+It’s indescribable.”

-Ridden by Florent Geroux, the Brad Cox-trained colt ran 1 1/8 miles in a track-record 1:46.24 in getting to the wire a head in front of Taiba and denying Baffert a record-extending 10th win in the Grade 1 stakes.
+Ridden by Florent Geroux, the Brad Cox-trained colt ran 1 1/8 miles in a track-record 1:46.24 in getting to the wire a head in front of Taiba and Mike Smith.

-Jack Christopher, who had won all four of his previous starts for trainer Chad Brown, finished two lengths back in third in the field of eight 3-year-olds.
+Jack Christopher, who had won all four of his previous starts for Brown, finished two lengths back in third in the field of eight 3-year-olds.

-It was a popular win for Gold Square LLC, which is run by Al Gold, a long-time fan and owner at the Jersey Shore track.
+It was a popular win for Gold, a long-time fan and owner at the Jersey Shore track.
 He named the yearling Cyberknife because he had that type of procedure to cure a case of prostate cancer in 2021.

 The win also secured a berth in the Breeders’ Cup Classic this fall at Keeneland.